 Buyers should include a deadline for proposal submittals and when the contract will be awarded.

 Buyers should include a timeline of the project, including walkthroughs and installation.

 Buyers should include any other benchmark dates that are relevant to the project.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 There is a medium level of supply chain risk in the countertop and cabinet installation market.
-And upstream suppliers carry a moderate level of risk on average.
-Plastic product manufacturers have had to consistently adjust prices in the past three years due to volatile shifts in oil prices.
-Lumber wholesalers...
+Upstream suppliers carry a moderate level of risk on average.
+Lumber and wood products are the biggest purchase cost for buyers.
+The coronavirus pandemic raises risks to the supply of lumber.
+Lumber production declined...
 Subscribe to learn more.